-The 30m Rascal has positioned herself as the top yacht in the Indonesian archipelago.
-The wooden yacht is a built of the Konjo master shipbuilders of South Sulawesi.
-With a touch of modern luxury operated by the region’s leading hospitality expert, Rascal offers a unique perspective to cruise Komodo, Raja Ampat and beyond.
-Go off the grid and experience the raw beauty of the East Indonesian archipelago the warmth of Indonesian culture.
+The 30-meter Rascal has positioned herself as one of the top yachts in the Indonesian archipelago.
+The wooden yacht was built by the Konjo shipbuilders of South Sulawesi.
+With a touch of modern luxury and operated by the region’s leading hospitality expert, Rascal offers a unique perspective to cruise Komodo, Raja Ampat and beyond.
+Go off the grid and experience the raw beauty of the East Indonesian archipelago and the warmth of Indonesian culture.

-With her Hamptons beach house style, Rascal was built for the ultimate barefoot fun!
-The yachts traditional Phinisi hull handcrafted from teak and ironwood, added tropical twists with brass and teak accents, turquoise and white hues, rattan ceilings and luxurious Charles Orchard furnishings.
-Inside, guests will find a stylish dining area, bar and lounge while the infinity roof deck sheltered the dining area on the aft deck allows for al fresco meals.
+With her Hamptons beach house style, Rascal was built for the ultimate cruising experience.
+The yachts traditional Phinisi hull handcrafted from teak and ironwood reflects the skill of her creators.
+Brass elements and teak accents combined with turquoise and white hues add a beautiful tropical twist to her beauty.
+Inside, guests will find a stylish dining area, bar and lounge.
+The infinity roof deck and sheltered dining area on the aft deck allows for sunbathing and al fresco meals.

-Rascal's five en-suite cabins set across two expansive, above-water decks with spacious ceiling heights.
-Large windows fill the room with natural sunlight and stunning views.
-The 5 cabisn come equipped with flat screen TV’s and Sonos music system.
-The Master suite on the upper deck opens onto a private balcony and is furnished with king bed - perfect for couples.
-There is alsoone other double cabin on the upper deck and three others on the main deck, one furnished with bunk beds – perfect for children or the young-at-heart.
-Overall, this arrangement makes it possible to accommodate up to ten guest, perfect for a group of family and/ or friends.
+Rascal's five en-suite cabins are located across two expansive, above-water decks.
+With high ceilings and large windows the rooms are filled with natural sunlight and offer stunning views.
+The 5 cabins are equipped with flat screen TV’s and a Sonos music system.
+The Master suite on the upper deck opens onto a private balcony and is furnished with a king size bed - perfect cabin for couples.
+There is another double cabin on the upper deck and three on the main deck, one furnished with bunk beds – perfect for children or the young-at-heart.
+This layout makes it possible to accommodate up to ten guests.

-Rascal cruises to Komodo National Park from May to October and Raja Ampat from November to April.
-Guests may also request to sail anywhere between Bali and the Banda Islands at a reasonable relocation fee upon request.
-Rascal provides boutique itineraries to cater to your dream excursions are custom designed for guests down to every last personal detail on a private charter.
+Rascal cruises Komodo National Park from May to October and Raja Ampat from November to April.
+Trips between Bali and the Banda Islands are possible at a reasonable relocation fee.
+The yacht provides boutique itineraries to cater to your preferences.
+The itineraries are custom designed and planned thoroughly in order to cover every wish on your private charter.

 Rascal has established a good relationship with